DrKondor/OpenBoxNetbookSetup/README.md

 OpenBoxNetbookSetup
 ===================

-My personal tweaks to the OpenBox WM -- specifically for my netbook
+My personal tweaks to the OpenBox WM -- specifically for the netbook